faulhornlabs/csip/README.md

   The parsing and pretty printing algorithms used work for any operator grammar.
 - No semicolons are needed at the end of definitions (layout rules are supported).
 - Syntax sugaring is bidirectional too.
-- Source code locations are encapsulated in a custom String data structure.
+- Source code locations are encapsulated in a custom `String` data structure.
   There is no need to store and carry source code locations otherwise.
-  Highlighted error messages are derived from the custom String data.
+  Highlighted error messages are derived from the custom `String` data.

 ### Elaboration

 The dependent typechecking algorithm is based on Coquand's algorithm, as implemented in [András Kovács's elaboration-zoo](https://github.com/AndrasKovacs/elaboration-zoo).
-Differences:
+Possible differences:

-- Csip uses globally unique names instead of De Bruijn indices
+- Csip uses globally unique names instead of De Bruijn indices.
-  (indices are still used in fully bound lambda bodies).
+  Indices are still used in supercombinators (lifted lambda bodies).
 - Csip's value representation uses observable implicit sharing.
-  Implicit sharing of Haskell is made visible by adding unique identifiers (names) to each nodes of the value graph.
+  Implicit sharing of Haskell is made visible by adding unique identifiers (names) to each node of the value graph.
   An important invariant is that if the identifiers of two nodes are equal then the two nodes are equal.
 This invariant is used to speed up conversion checking.